thaliaarchi/omniwsa/docs/dialects/lime.md

 - `'\n'` and `'\t'` escapes are handled, while any other characters are used unchanged.

+TODO: Check that EOF and NUL are handled in all cases.

 ## Generation

 - Labels are encoded as signed integers incrementing from 0x4a00 in definition